-The interminable Apple vs Google battle returned to the biggest screen in the house this week with news of an Apple TV 4K update at April 20’s Spring Loaded event.
+The interminable Apple vs Google battle returned to the biggest screen in the house with news of an Apple TV 4K update at April 20’s Spring Loaded event.

 Apple’s long overdue refresh (it’s been nearly four years) arrives at a much higher price point than Google’s model, with both devices offering 4K HDR support, a massive suite of apps, games and services, as well voice controls from the respective digital assistants.

 However, Apple promises plenty of sheen for its army of supporters and more powerful processors.
 Which device has the edge?
 Lets check out the tale of the tape.